-Micropigmentation can be a great help to women who need to undergo chemotherapy, as it can be used to simulate the hair of the eyebrows and eyelashes, which fall out during the chemotherapy process.
+Micropigmentation techniques may be very helpful for women who have had to undergo chemotherapy, since it can simulate eyebrow hairs and eyelashes, which fall out during chemotherapy sessions.

-Note that this technique is contraindicated during chemotherapy, so it is best performed beforehand.
+Please note that this technique is contraindicated during chemotherapy treatment, so it is best carried out beforehand.